-The Territory can participate in the program by providing 25 percent of the cost of an airport--in some cases 50 percent is required.
+The Territory can participate in the program by providing 25 percent of the cost of an airport-in some cases 50 percent is required.
 The project would be built to CAA specifications by the Territory or by any municipal or government agency sponsoring the project.

-Building an airfield to CAA specifications is a new deal for the Territory.
 Of our present fields, over 150 at present, none of them is CAA standard except in length.
 As for the 300 foot width required, we do not come up to that standard.